wsbctechnicalblog/wsbctechnicalblog.github.io/content/azure-pipeline-yaml-refactor.md

 ---

-# OK, Why are we here?
+# OK, why are we here?

 Indeed, we are currently in the process of integrating infrastructure-as-code (IaC) into our v2 blueprints.
 This advancement entails the inclusion of a substantial number of parameters within our variable template files.
 As a consequence, a series of sleepless nights has ensued for our team.
 To provide a visual depiction, please refer to the illustration below, where the newly added components are represented in pink.